There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Where is Pedestal Alley?

 Pedestal Alley is about ten miles (maybe a little less) from Bullfrog.
+It’s a nice hike to do on a weekend trip to Lake Powell.
 To get there from Bullfrog, head out on Highway 276 and turn left onto Burr Trail.
 Follow that for a few miles and you’ll see a small brown sign on the right for Pedestal Alley Trailhead.

 There is a parking area on the left side of the road by the giant rock formation.
 Park there and walk over to the trail.
 If you get to the wash you have to cross, you’ve gone too far.
 It’s just before that.